The Muscles in the Shoulder

-There are numerous muscles that give functionality to the shoulder.
-They support the upper extremity when in motion, and maintain the stability necessary for successful reaching.
+Numerous muscles give functionality to the shoulder.
+They support the upper extremity when in motion and maintain the stability necessary for successful reaching.

 The well-known term rotator cuff is a group of muscles formed by four muscles.
-The Supraspinatus, Infraspinatus, Teres Minor and Subscapularis, work in union with each other to keep stability of the shoulder joint.
+The Supraspinatus, Infraspinatus, Teres Minor, and Subscapularis work in unison to keep the shoulder joint’s stability.
 The rotator cuff muscles support the rounded humeral head and mechanically prevent it from excessively rolling while moving.

-The Supraspinatus helps to support the humeral head within the glenoid (socket) by preventing subluxation and initiating the motion in abduction (reaching to the side).
-The Infraspinatus muscle originates in the back of the scapula area and also inserts into the humeral head, assisting the shoulder to externally rotate (throwing motion).
+The Supraspinatus supports the humeral head within the glenoid (socket) by preventing subluxation and initiating the motion in abduction (reaching to the side).
+The Infraspinatus muscle originates in the back of the scapula area and inserts into the humeral head, assisting the shoulder to rotate (throwing motion) externally.
 The Teres Minor muscle sits below the Infraspinatus tendon and facilitates the external rotation as well.
-The Subscapularis muscle is the most anterior muscle and facilitates internal rotation.
+The Subscapularis muscle is the most anterior and facilitates internal rotation.